 Our Where to Eat in Tauranga Section has a large collection of information on Tauranga Restaurants from family friendly, to fine dining.
 The revamped Strand —Tauranga’s colourful waterfront — is the city’s social hub.
 In the evenings head to The Strand for a meal and enjoy the waterfront atmosphere.
 It’s just a short stroll to the Rialto Tauranga cinemas for boutique films, and a glass of wine or a coffee.

-Located across the harbour, Mount Maunganui is commonly known as ‘the Mount’.
 It’s famous for 20 kilometres of brilliant beach and fabulous surf.
-The town sits on a sandy peninsula (a tombolo), with the inner harbour on one side, surf beach on the other.
+The nearby town sits on a sandy peninsula (a tombolo), with the inner harbour on one side, surf beach on the other.
 At the end of the peninsula is Mauao, the iconic, 232-metre ex-volcanic peak that forms part of the entrance to Tauranga Harbour.
 Mauao is a crucial cultural and spiritual anchor for local Maori, and offers one of New Zealand’s most stunning short walks.

 The Mount’s satellite town of Papamoa is on the way to becoming a coastal city in its own right.
 It’s more laid back than the Mount, with miles of beach and not-yet-extinct Kiwi campgrounds.
 You can get buses to both Mt Maunganui and Papamoa using the bright yellow Bay Hopper bus service.
 Tauranga and the Mount each have a Bay City Cinemas movie complex.